opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Send an event to a subscriber

-The `Event` object is an event payload sent from a Redfish service to a subscriber.
-For the full schema definition, see the `Event` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To transmit an event from a Redfish service to an event listener, the service performs a `POST` operation on the URI contained by the `Destination` for each applicable `EventDestination` resource.